MangaD/SIRS-Project/documentation/setup/InstallVMs.md

 ## Configure virtual networks

-We will now configure the IP network (supported by virtual switch sw-1) with static IP addresses.
+We will now configure the IP network (supported by virtual switches sw-1 and sw-2) with static IP addresses.
 Smartphone VM, User VM and Gateway VM will talk using a subnet (sw-1).
 Gateway VM and Server VM will talk using another subnet (sw-2).

 For sw-1 we will use the private IP addresses 192.168.0.0/24 (meaning that the subnet mask is 255.255.255.0 – we can have 254 addresses to use (from 192.168.0.1 to 192.168.0.254).
 Note that 192.168.0.255 is reserved for broadcast).

 For sw-2 we will use the private IP addresses 192.168.1.0/24

-The IP address of Smartphone VM will be 192.168.0.10, of User VM will be 192.168.0.20, and of Gateway VM will be 192.168.0.100.
+The IP address of Smartphone VM will be 192.168.0.10, of User VM will be 192.168.0.20, and of Gateway VM will be 192.168.0.100 for the sw-1 subnet.

-The IP address of Gateway VM will be 192.168.1.254 and the address of Server VM will be 192.168.1.1.
+The IP address of Gateway VM will be 192.168.1.254 and the address of Server VM will be 192.168.1.1 for the sw-2 subnet.

 We are assuming that every VM except Server VM has an interface `enp0s3`(connected to sw-1) and Gateway VM has interfaces `enp0s3` (connected to sw-1), `enp0s8` (connected to sw-2), and `enp0s9` (connected to the internet).
 These `en...` values are the network interface names and are automatically assigned by the operating system following a [device naming convention](https://en.wikipedia.org/wiki/Consistent_Network_Device_Naming).

 _How do you know which interface is connected to sw-1 and which one is connected to sw-2?
 Look at their MAC Addresses.
 Running `ip a` shows the MAC address of each interface and you can compare with those of VirtualBox._

 ### Netplan